Monastery of the Holy Saviour: History

+During the turmoil of the Napoleonic era, the monastery was suppressed and the sixteen Augustinians resident were forced out.
+The building was abandoned.

+Present day

 By 1968 of the modern era, the monastery had declined, and the roof had fallen in.
-In that year, the Dominican bishop of Sienna decided that he wanted to revitalise Lecceto Augustinian spirituality at Sienna.
+In that year, the Dominican bishop of Siena decided that he wanted to revitalise Lecceto Augustinian spirituality at Siena.
 He began a project to restore it, and to invite the Augustinian contemplatives to transfer their community there.
 Augustinian nuns arrived back in 1972.

 The re-established community of Augustinians there have revived the Augustinian tradition of contemplation.
 The monastery welcomes overnight guests, who are also welcome to join the nuns at the Divine Office.